Alternatives to Google Search

 Google results without the tracking

-- Uses Google’s results but strips all tracking
+- ✔️ Uses Google's results but strips all tracking

-- Familiar result quality and formatting
+- ✔️ Familiar result quality and format

-- European company with strong privacy laws
+- ✔️ European company with strong privacy laws

-- Slightly slower than direct Google searches
+- ❌ Slightly slower than Google

-- Sometimes gives more sponsored results than Google at the top of the search results
+- ❌ Sometimes gives *more* sponsored results than Google at the top of the search results

-- Image and video search aren’t as robust
+- ❌ Image search isn't as robust

-- Still indirectly supporting Google’s search monopoly
+- ❌ Still indirectly supporting Google's search monopoly

 Index is based on: Google